 Our MA English Literature offers opportunities to deepen your passion for literatures in English through research-led modules that engage and push the boundaries of new and emerging disciplinary frameworks and debates.
-Supported by a team of academic specialists, it creates a space for you to advance your academic and communication talents and further your professional prospects.
-We offer a close and mutually supportive learning community that recognises and responds to your distinctive learning needs and interests through seven student-centred flexible and vibrant modules that engage you with the latest literary debates by exploring a stimulating range of genres, approaches, authors, and themes.
-Our innovative modes of assessment over this degree are designed to develop your interests: you will choose texts, writers, genres, theories, themes, and literary periods on which to focus independently.
+Supported by an academic team of research specialists, it creates a space for you to advance your academic and communication talents and further your professional prospects.
+We offer a close and mutually supportive learning community that recognises and responds to your distinctive learning needs and interests through seven student-centred flexible and vibrant modules that engages you with the latest literary debates.
+You will explore a stimulating range of genres, approaches, authors, and themes.
+Our innovative modes of assessment are designed to develop your interests: you will choose texts, writers, genres, theories, themes, and literary periods on which to focus independently.

 1 or 2 years